R35007/Mock-Server/README.md

   "/users/1": {
     "_config": true,
     "fetch": "https://jsonplaceholder.typicode.com/users/1",
-    "fetchCount": 0, // If set to zero, It doesn't make a fetch call instead it tries to fetch data from _fetchData "_fetchData": { "id": 1, "user": "foo" }
+    "fetchCount": 0, // If set to zero, It doesn't make a fetch call instead it tries to fetch data from fetchData "fetchData": { "id": 1, "user": "foo" }
   },
   "/todos": {
     "_config": true,